GitHub-Insight-ANZ-Lab/aiapp1day/docs/01-Lab-Setup.md

 <!-- If you don't have git installed, you can download code as zip from https://github.com/GitHub-Insight-ANZ-Lab/aiapp1day
 ![alt text](images/gitrepo-zip.png) -->

-## Deployment
+## Lab Azure Resources

-The Azure Resources required for the labs have already been provisioned for you.
+The Azure Resources required for the labs have already been provisioned for you as shared resources.

 The details of the Azure resources are provided in the table below.
-You will be required to use this information during the labs.
+You will need this information during the labs.

 :::info
-If you have Azure Subscription already, we suggest you to deploy these resources to your own Azure subscription using the instructions and `bicep` provided in the `Azure Deployment Guide` page.
+If you have Azure Subscription, you can provision these resources by yourself using the instructions and `bicep` provided in the `Azure Deployment Guide` page.
+But, it is optional.
 :::

 ### Azure AI Proxy Playground